OSCARAdapter/OSCAR/README.md

 Contains the firmware for the integrated ATmega.
 All of the OSCAR code can be found in fw/libs/AdapterBoard.* This keeps the top level oscar.ino clear of any unnecessary code, allowing you to directly extend the device as you require.
 Libraries for backlight control and control of the RGB led can also be found in fw/libs/

+*hw/*

+Contains the schematics and pcb layouts for the driver board.

 *installer/*